-Western Blotting: HMVECs or EPCs were plated in 6-well plates at 500,000 cells/well and serum starved overnight.
-The wells were then stimulated with Id1 (Abnova, Taipei, Taiwan, 10 nM) over a 45 minute time course.
+HMVECs or EPCs were plated in 6-well plates at 500,000 cells/well and serum starved overnight.
+The wells were then stimulated with Id1 (Abnova, Taipei, Taiwan, 10 nM) over a 45-min time course.
 Cell lysates were prepared in reducing conditions and western blot analysis was done.
-Proteins were transferred from the gel to nitrocellulose membranes which were then blocked in 5% nonfat dry milk in Tris-Buffered Saline + Tween-20 (TBST, pH 7.6).
-Membranes were probed with rabbit anti-human signaling antibodies to both the phosphorylated (p) and non-phosphorylated forms of Jnk, Erk{1/2}, Pl3k, and P38 (Cell Signaling, Danvers, USA, 1:1000 dilution) in blocking buffer overnight at 4°C. Membranes were washed 3 times with TBST and incubated with horseradish peroxidase (HRP) conjugated donkey anti-rabbit antibody (Cell Signaling, 1:1000 dilution) for 1 hour at 25°C. Membranes were washed with TBST and visualized using Pierce ECL Western Blotting Substrate (Thermo).
+Proteins were transferred from the gel to nitrocellulose membranes which were then blocked in 5 % nonfat dry milk in Tris-buffered saline + Tween 20 (TBST, pH 7.6).
+Membranes were probed with rabbit anti-human antibodies to both the phosphorylated (\p) and nonphosphorylated forms of Jnk, $Erk{1/2}$ , PI3k, and P38 (Cell Signaling Technology, Danvers, MA, USA, 1:1000 dilution) in blocking buffer overnight at 4 °C. Membranes were washed three times with TBST and incubated with horseradish peroxidase (HRP)-conjugated donkey antirabbit antibody (Cell Signaling Technology, 1:1000 dilution) for 1 h at 25 °C. Membranes were washed with TBST and visualized using Pierce ECL Western Blotting Substrate (Thermo Fisher Scientific).
 X-ray film was used to visualize the blots after ECL.
-These films were scanned and bands were quantified by UN-SCAN-IT (Silk Scientific, Orem, USA).
+These films were scanned and bands were quantified by UN-SCAN-IT (Silk Scientific, Orem, UT, USA).
 Gel loading was accounted for by adjusting all phosphorylated data by the total amount of signaling protein, and fold change of the phosphorylated signal molecules was calculated with respect to the unstimulated lysate.